 Ingrid Schults BPsychSc (Hons), Assoc MAPS

-“Fall down 7 times, get up 8” – Japanese Proverb
+“Fall down seven times.
+Get up eight” – Japanese Proverb

 As a person, Ingrid is optimistic, sensitive, empathic, and trustworthy.
 As a psychologist, she brings all these qualities and more to her work.